(What do you mean, you don’t remember asking for my life story?)

 It still feels weird to say to people “I’m a freelancer” “I work from home” or “I own my own business” – but I am slowly getting used to this relatively new path in my life.
 Maybe one day I’ll be able to swagger into a room and flick business cards at people, one-handed, like a magician, but I’m not quite there yet (and sadly, I haven’t found any marketing training that teaches business-card-tricks).

-Let’s get the clichés out of the way first: ever since I was a little girl, I wanted to be a translator.
+Let’s get the clichés out of the way first: ever since I was little, I wanted to be a translator.
 Well, since around the age of fifteen; after I grew out of my desire to be a hairdresser, and I realised that I would have to take A-Level maths if I wanted to be an architect.

 I liked the sound of being a translator, but didn’t really know what it entailed.
 All I knew is that I wanted to continue to learn languages, so I went off to university to study French and Teaching English as a Foreign Language (TEFL).
 A few weeks into my four-year course, something horrible happened: I realised that I was going to hate teaching.
 I’m terrible at standing up in front of a group of people and talking, let alone getting them to take in my every word – and honestly, I didn’t think I had the patience to teach.
 I hoped that I hadn’t just squandered £3000 of tuition fees, so I went to see my tutor, and something along the lines of the following exchange occurred: